 Degree Requirement (70 Credits)

 Those students not admitted to the fall class will be placed on a standby list until August 1.
 Students not selected for admission to the spring class will be placed on a standby list until December 1.
-The standby lists are dissolved after each of these dates, and students who desire admission to the nursing program in a subsequent year, must fill out another Supplemental Application for Selective Admissions Programs form and follow the admission guidelines above.
+The standby lists are dissolved after each of these dates, and students who desire admission to the nursing program in a subsequent year, must fill out another Supplemental Application for the Nursing Program (RN) form and follow the admission guidelines above.

 Final acceptance into the program is contingent upon the following criteria.
 Students unable to meet these criteria will be withdrawn from the program and the seat filled by a student from the standby list.

-- Successful completion of program requirements at the time of application.
+- Successful completion of program requirements in progress at the time of application.

 - Students must pass a dosage calculation exam with a score of 90% or above.